MindNode Triad

 • iPad

-Helpful actions while determining the layout of your mind map include Balance Mind Map and Move All Node Left/Right or Top/Bottom, which you can find in the Action tab > Organize (iOS)/Main menu > Node > Organize (Mac).
-The next choice is between:
+Helpful actions while determining the layout of your mind map include Balance Mind Map and Move All Node Left/Right or Top/Bottom, which you can find under Organize.

 • Mac